 Hey Startups!
 Do These Three Things on Social Media

-There’s a LOT already written on how to use social media for marketing, and the last thing we want to do is duplicate efforts.
-Instead, we’re going to focus on three things.
-These are three social media activities that you should absolutely do everything in your power to enable your startup to accomplish to get your social media presence up and start the conversions rolling in.
+There's a LOT already written on how to use social media for marketing, and the last thing we want to do is duplicate efforts.
+Instead, we're going to focus on three things.
+These are three social media activities that you should do everything in your power to enable your startup to accomplish to get your social media presence up and start the conversions rolling in.

 #1: Do Your Research

-- Your Audience: Before doing anything on social media, other than securing your branded account, you need to know everything there is to know about your target audience.
+Your Audience: Before doing anything on social media, other than securing your branded account, you need to know everything there is to know about your target audience.
 Have you created buyer personas?
 Great, start with those, then expand on them.
 Ultimately, you should know more about your potential buyers than they know about themselves.
 Where do they hang out online?
 What social media apps do they have on their phones?
 Which ones do they avoid?
 Purchasing trends?
 How about app trends?
-Are they loyal to their favorite platform or are they switching allegiance every 6 months?
+Are they loyal to their favorite platform or switching allegiance every six months?

-- Social media trends: Speaking of trending channels, try to attend (or send the head of marketing if you have one of those) a social media conference.
-This is the best way to quickly get the pulse of the industry and see which platforms are growing, among which audiences that growth is occurring, and likewise which are on the wane.
-Find out if there’s an emerging newcomer among your target demographic, then while you’re at it find out their #2-5 preferred channels too.
+Social media trends: Speaking of trending channels, try to attend (or send the head of marketing if you have one of those) a social media conference.
+This is the best way to quickly get the pulse of the industry and see which platforms are growing, among which audiences that growth is occurring, and likewise, which are on the wane.
+Find out if there's an emerging newcomer among your target demographic, then while you're at it, find out their #2-5 preferred channels too.

 #2: Focus Your Efforts

-Once you know your audience front-to-back and upside-down, you’ll have a handle on what platforms they’re spending their time on.
-Focus your efforts and budget on these channels, and only these.
-If nobody you care about reaching is on SnapChat, you shouldn’t be either.
+Once you know your audience front-to-back and upside-down, you'll have a handle on what platforms they’re spending their time on.
+Focus your efforts and budget on these channels and only these.
+If nobody you care about reaching is on Snapchat, you shouldn't be either.

 To assist with this stage, use the SMART goal rubric to establish your own set of KPIs for social media.
-Then follow up, measuring and assessing each platform you’re on to be sure it’s living up to your expectations or if there’s something else you need to be doing to make it perform for you.
+Then follow up, measuring and assessing each platform you're on to be sure it's living up to your expectations or if there's something else you need to do to make it perform for you.
 Then, importantly, adjust your activities accordingly.

 The alternative is these team members spend their time worrying about being at their desks at exactly 2:30 to get that update out.
-Or worse, if you’re marketing globally, they have to get up in the middle of the night so that update can be timed for morning coffee breaks halfway around the world.
+Or worse, if you're marketing globally, they have to get up in the middle of the night so that updates can be timed for morning coffee breaks halfway around the world.
 Nobody benefits from that.